What is Wi-Fi 6? Do you need a Wi-Fi 6 Router?

-Wi-Fi 6 is the latest version of Wi-Fi standards.
-It’s a high-efficiency wireless communication protocol designed specifically for managing your smart devices like TVs, thermostats, lights, and whatever else.
+Wi-Fi 6 is a high-efficiency wireless communication protocol designed specifically to better manage home networks with lots of smart devices like TVs, thermostats, and lights.

-Most new routers use Wi-Fi 6, so upgrading your router can squeeze the most out of your internet connection or help smart homes run more efficiently.
-But for most people, there’s no rush to upgrade.
+Most modern routers use Wi-Fi 6, so if you’re using an older router, upgrading can squeeze the most out of your internet connection.
+For those with smart homes, Wi-Fi 6 will help all your smart devices run more efficiently.
+But for most people, there’s no rush to upgrade just yet.
 Read on to find out if upgrading now is the right choice for you.

 Wi-Fi 6 features

 Wi-Fi 6 improves upon previous Wi-Fi standards.
 It isn’t just faster Wi-Fi; it also adds features to make our increasingly online lives a bit easier.
 Many of these features require Wi-Fi 6 enabled devices to take full advantage of the improvements, which means that Wi-Fi 6 will become more useful as new compatible devices are released.

 Wi-Fi 6 is fast